+Proper Housing is crucial.
 Use open-topped tortoise table.
-Glass tanks are NOT adequate at any size to house turtles/tortoise.
+Glass tanks of any size are NOT adequate to house turtles/tortoises.

-The housing needs of any turtle/tortoise species change as they age.
+The housing needs of turtle/tortoise species change as they age.

-No hard-and-fast rules exist when it comes to creating indoor and outdoor tortoise enclosures.
-Tortoises have not been domesticated or studied adequately in captivity in order to, not only understand what they need, but be able to create a one-size-fits-all.
+There are no hard-and-fast rules when it comes to creating indoor and outdoor tortoise enclosures.
+Tortoises have not been domesticated or studied adequately in captivity.
+We do not understand what they need, and cannot create a one-size fits all.
 It’s your responsibility as an owner to create the best possible enclosures.

+This is a starting guide.
 The following information is based on experience and research and by no means represents finality on the subject.
 There are so many aspects to planning a tortoise enclosure that are not addressed on this page.
-You are encouraged to use this information, along with your own research, to create the best enclosures for your tortoise.
+Please conduct your own research about the enclosure that your tortoise requires.

 3 basic considerations when planning indoor and outdoor enclosures: